abc123000111/GDiff/README.md

     * cypher: the openCypher AST
     * support for different databases[Neo4j, RedisGraph, ...]
 * out: the executable jar file GDsmith.jar
+* result: the test input revealing the largest joint performance difference for each pair of GDBs under test

 # Using GDiff